PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 ###Updating Repository Data

+All repositories can be updated from remote (currently only through **Google Drive**) by clicking Update button.

+### Adding a Custom Repository

+A custom repository could be created directly through PhyloclassTalk by clicking the "Add Repository" button.
+All mandatory fields are marked with *

-Dictionary data can be updated from remote (through Google Drive currently) repositories automatically.
-If you curate a dictionary, please register in the project page to be sure your changes will be reviewed and integrated in the next software version.
+If you create or curate a dictionary, you could have integrated in the next PhyloclassTalk distribution.
+Please register in the project page to be sure your changes will be reviewed and integrated in the next software version.

-A species dictionary format has a CSV format with the following specification:
+A species repository format has a CSV format with the following specification:

+- Field Separator should be semicolon ";"
 - Column 1: Unique name of pedigree (mandatory) in English language.
 - Column 2: Synonyms (if available) delimited by commas (,) in English language.
 If no synonyms are entered, this field should be empty.
 - Column 3: Territory of origin in English language.
 If several territories are available, they must be delimited by commas (,).
 If no territories are entered, this field should be empty.
 Territory of origin could be, for example, a country name.